 Let’s look at the structure of a normal distribution curve.
-The center contains the value where the value of the greatest number of data points occur and therefore would be the highest point on the arc of the line.
+The center contains the value where the value of the greatest number of data points occurs and therefore would be the highest point on the arc of the line.
 This point of the normal distribution curve is the mean or average.
 To use the example of height, there will be more instances of women of average height than any other height, therefore, the value of the average height of women in the world will be at the top of the normal distribution curve.

 The mean, median, and mode of a normal distribution curve

 Please note that in the case of normally distributed data, the mean will be equal to both the median and the mode.
-Let’s review the difference between the mean, median and mode.
+Let’s review the difference between the mean, median, and mode.
 The mean is the sum of all the values of the data points divided by the number of data points.
 If you line up all the values from smallest to largest, the middle value will be the median.
 In contrast, the mode is the number that appears most often in a set of data points.
 In a normal distribution, the mean, the median, and the mode will be the same.

 Outliers in a normal distribution

 The normal distribution curve is concentrated in the center and decreases on either side.
-This is significant as the data has tends to have fewer incidences of unusually extreme values, called outliers or special causes of variation (SCV), as compared to other distributions.
-Because the dataset has few extreme numbers on either the lower or the higher end of the scale, the curve flattens.
+This is significant as the data tends to have fewer incidences of unusually extreme values, called outliers or special causes of variation (SCV), as compared to other distributions.
+Because the data set has few extreme numbers on either the lower or the higher end of the scale, the curve flattens.
 This is what gives the normal distribution curve its bell-like shape.

 Normal distributions in terms of means and standard deviations

 Let’s look at the shape of a normal distribution curve from another angle.
-A normal distribution curve graph depends on two factors, the mean and the standard deviation.
+A curve graph depends on two factors, the mean and the standard deviation.
 Let’s quickly review the definition of standard deviation.
 The standard deviation is a measure of how closely grouped or how widely spaced a set of data appears.
 It is one of the measures of dispersion.
 A standard normal distribution has a mean of zero and a standard deviation of one.
 The mean identifies the position of the center and the standard deviation determines the height and width of the bell.

-A practical example for normal distribution curve
+A practical example of the normal distribution curve

 Let’s go over an example in this figure below: